Our goal is to help you become a

 - Angella Ahn, Violinist, Ahn Trio and Professor of Music, Montana State University

 - 8:30am – 9:00am

 - George Washington University, Washington, DC

-Arrive early to network before the Empower Summit and meet fellow Korean American leaders from across different fields.
-Reconnect with familiar faces and make new connections.
+Attendees arrived early to network prior to the start of the Empower Summit, meeting fellow Korean American leaders from across different fields.
+They reconnected with familiar faces and made new connections.

 The Gathering: Breaking Boundaries, Building Bridges

 - Jack Morton Theater, George Washington University, Washington, DC